bottos-project/BIP/README.md

 # BIP format

-   The draft proposal must have the correct format, please refer to BIP-templet.md.
    Recommend the name of the draft proposal as BIP-Axxx-draft.md, just like the classification of the above BIPs.